 Buena Vista Winery – Oldest Winery in CA

-Only about 5 minutes drive from the mission sits the oldest winery in California.
+Only about 5 minutes’ drive from the mission sits the oldest winery in California.
 If you are into wine or history, then it is a fun spot to stop by.
 The winery is over 170 years old, and it has a lot of history about wine in the state.
-There is also an interesting tie-in to Father Serra as they thank him for helping vine planting in the state.
+There is also an exciting tie-in to Father Serra as they thank him for helping plant the grapevines in the state.
 Read more about it here.

 Cline Winery and Mission Museum